Wai Kee Congee Shop

 Despite my best efforts to convert him, my other half Mr P is staunchly anti-congee, he not being of the Asian persuasion.
 So it took me a shameful five months after moving to Hong Kong to check out this hole-in-the-wall congee shop with a visiting Singaporean friend.
 Hong Kong street food expert KC Koo had recommended this spot to me on one of my early work trips to the city, and since then I’ve always noticed how packed it is in the mornings and with the working lunch crowd.
 And now, at last, I fully get why this place is so popular.

 We ordered the Canton-style Pork Congee, which had a remarkably smooth texture and an off-white appearance, like someone had stirred soya bean milk into the mix.
-I also loved the addition of fish maw, which was plump with flavour an added a spongy texture to every spoonful.
+I also loved the addition of pork skin, which was plump with flavour an added a spongy texture to every spoonful.
 We also had the rice rolls or cheung fun, which had a textbook-perfect silky texture; steamed radish cake, which was a little too dense for my liking, though it seems to be the case in most Hong Kong dim sum places I’ve tried so it’s probably just me; and we skipped their highly popular you tiao for the salty dough fritter or ham chim peng, which was overly deep-fried and slightly too crusty, though it could’ve been because it’d been sitting there all morning (we stopped in for a late lunch at 2pm).